How to Prevent Nose Sores from CPAP Masks

 Mask cushions should be wiped down or washed after every use.
 Dirty cushions frequently slide, causing leaks and making users tighten their headgear.
 Masks that are too tight will press into your face and cause irritations.

 It is also a good habit to regularly replace mask cushions.
-Most cushions should be replaced every 90 days.
+Most cushions should be replaced every 30 days to ensure a proper seal and prevent bacteria-related skin irritation.
 Some, however, may require replacement sooner if damaged.

 Use a Mask Liner